Edior-DB/debian-ok/README.md

 Debian-Ok now separates core and optional apps.
 To install optional apps (like Docker, Neovim, Chrome, LibreOffice, etc.), launch the Omakub app after setup, or run the relevant script from the `install/terminal/optional/` or `install/desktop/optional/` directories.

+## Credits: Chris Titus Visuals and Configs

+This project uses and adapts visual and configuration files for Alacritty and Kitty terminals from Chris Titus's open source repositories:

+- [ChrisTitusTech/dwm-titus](https://github.com/ChrisTitusTech/dwm-titus) (Alacritty and Kitty config files)
+- [ChrisTitusTech/linutil](https://github.com/ChrisTitusTech/linutil) (setup scripts and configuration inspiration)

+The installer fetches and applies his Alacritty and Kitty themes and configuration files by default, while retaining Debian-Ok's own keybinds and other custom settings.
+Many thanks to Chris Titus for sharing his work with the community.

 **These changes were contributed by [GitHub Copilot](https://github.com/features/copilot) as part of a comprehensive cross-distro compatibility, idempotency, and robustness refactor (2025).**

 ## Contributing to the documentation